infection/infection/README.md

 ### Credits

-This project is heavily inspired from Pádraic Brady ([@padraic](https://github.com/padraic))'s [Humbug library](https://github.com/humbug/humbug).
+This project is highly inspired from Pádraic Brady ([@padraic](https://github.com/padraic))'s [Humbug library](https://github.com/humbug/humbug).
 Humbug has since then been discountinued in favour of this project.